openthread/openthread/src/cli/README.md

 Send a Link Metrics Management Request to configure a Forward Tracking Series.

 - ipaddr: Peer address.
-- seriesid: The ID of the series.
+- seriesid: The Series ID.
 - ldraX: This specifies which frames are to be accounted.
 - l: MLE Link Probe.
 - d: MAC Data.